A practical guide to Zendesk sentiment analysis

 -

-It's also worth knowing that Intelligent Triage and other AI features aren't part of every Zendesk plan.
-These tools are usually bundled into the pricier "Suite" plans.
+It's also worth knowing that Intelligent Triage and other AI features are thoughtfully integrated into different tiers of the Zendesk experience.
+These tools are typically bundled into the "Suite" plans to ensure businesses have the right features for their scale.

 Here’s a quick look, based on Zendesk's official pricing page: